TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/dashboard.md

 Given the time difference between your upgrade and the release of this version, we recommend customers verify the ongoing support of third-party dependencies they install, as their status may have changed since the release.

 #### Deprecations
-We have deprecated 'http_server_options.prefer_server_ciphers' in Tyk dashboard due due to its obsolescence in upstream dependencies.Users are advised to remove this configuration from their setups as it will no longer have any effect in future releases.
+We have deprecated the obsolescent `http_server_options.prefer_server_ciphers` configuration option.
+This legacy control no longer has any effect on the underlying library and users are advised to remove this setting from their configurations.

 #### Upgrade Instructions
 If you are upgrading to 5.3.9, please follow the detailed [upgrade instructions](#upgrading-tyk).